cosmicexplorer/helm-rg/README.md

 # TODO

-- [ ] make a keybinding to drop into an edit mode and edit file content inline in results like [`helm-ag`](https://github.com/syohex/emacs-helm-ag)
+- [ ] make a keybinding to drop into an "edit mode" and edit file content inline in results like [`helm-ag`](https://github.com/syohex/emacs-helm-ag)
     - [x] needs to dedup results from the same line
         - [x] should also merge the colorations
         - [x] this might be easier without using the `--vimgrep` flag (!!!)